-Did you always want to visit Switzerland and see the alps covered in deep snow?
-Unfortunately you heard that Switzerland is a high-priced country in Europe, only beaten by Norway, which may put you off your holiday plans.
-I’ll walk you through some essential tips, which make an affordable holiday in the Swiss Alps possible.
+Did you always dream of visiting Switzerland and see the alps covered in deep snow?
+Maybe you heard that Switzerland is a high-priced country in Europe, which may have put you off your holiday plans until now.
+I’ll walk you through some essential tips, which make Switzerland Winter Holidays affordable for the budget traveller as well.

 Marcelle in a Chalet in Ayent, Valais, Switzerland

 If you can avoid the Swiss School- and Public Holidays you’ve already made an essential step to save money.
-Visit Switzerland for example in the beginning of December, the second week of January or in March, when the snow is still good.
-You can find self-catering studios for under CHF 50 per night.
+Plan your Switzerland Winter Holidays for example at the beginning of December, the second week of January or in March, when the snow is still good.
+You can find self-catering studios for less than CHF 50 per night.

-The best move you can do is by renting a self-catering apartment.
-Cook for yourself and safe a big chunk out of your holiday expenses, when you visit Switzerland.
+The best move you can do is by renting a self-catering apartment during your holidays in Switzerland.
+Cook for yourself and save a big chunk out of your holiday expenses.

-It’s a little bit more work but pays off.
+It’s a bit more work but pays off.
 Search for homepages, on which owners advertise directly.
-This way you can ask for a special price, if you stay longer.
+This way you can ask for a special price if you stay longer.

 If you drive from one of the European countries to Switzerland, buy your stock of food before you get over the border to Switzerland (check border restrictions).
 Choose bigger chain shops in the valley for lower prices, if you have to stock up in Switzerland.

 If you’ll visit Switzerland repeatedly or if you stay for more than two weeks, buying your own winter sports gear may be the cheaper option.
-Look for last year models of winter sport gear and outfit, they are perfectly fine and much cheaper in price!
+Look for last year models of winter sports gear and outfits, they are perfectly fine and much cheaper in price!
 Best sales are after holiday season at the end of winter.
 Early planning is king!

-You’ll find good quality, used winter sport gear of the last season online.
+You’ll find good quality, used winter sports gear of the last season for your Swiss winter holidays online.
 Young Swiss who go skiing or snowboarding regularly, spend every year a lot of money for the latest editions of snowboards and skis.
-They put often their almost new used gear for sale at affordable prices.
+They often put their almost new used gear for sale at affordable prices.
 Make sure though, that you get the bindings tested and the edges done professionally before your holidays.

 DON'T buy last minute at ski resorts, when the winter starts.
 They know you'll pay any price to be able to enjoy the mountains.

 Day-Passes in the Swiss Alps are pricey.
-Check out other sports which are as much fun like cross-country-skiing, sleying and hiking in the snow.
-Countless hiking trails lead one throughout the Swiss Alps and if snow is abundant, cross-country skiing and snowshoe hiking is wonderful and costs nothing or just a small contribution for the maintenance of the paths.
+But Switzerland in the winter has much more to offer than skiing.
+Check out other sports which are as much fun like cross-country-skiing, sledding, and hiking in the snow.
+Countless hiking trails lead one throughout the Swiss Alps and if snow is abundant, cross-country skiing and snowshoe hiking is wonderful and costs nothing or just a small contribution to the maintenance of the paths.

 We usually take our rucksack with a flask of hot tea or coffee and some homemade sandwiches, fruit, nuts and Swiss chocolate with us on our tours in the Swiss Alps.
-We didn’t feel like we missed out on anything and our dog, Vlou, neither.
+We didn’t feel like we missed out on anything and neither did our dog, Vlou.